 Some internet service providers offer the option to bond or join multiple access services together.
-This could be 2 or more ADSL services or even a combination of others such as ADSL and Ethernet services which results in improved speeds.
+This could be 2 or more ADSL services or even a combination with others such as ADSL and Ethernet services which results in improved speed.

-2. Move your wireless router or computer.
-If you are connected to the internet via a Wi-Fi router, poor signal can lead to lower speeds and dropped connections.
-If you can, move your router closer to your computer to boost your signal, or move the computer closer to the router.
+- If you are connected to the Internet via a Wi-Fi router, poor signal can lead to lower speeds and dropped connections.
+If it is possible, move your router closer to your computer to boost your signal, or move the computer closer to the router.

-5. Check your data cap.
 Many internet service providers impose a data cap on their customers that may not be immediately visible.
-Log in to your account page, or contact the customer service department to see if you have gone over your allowance.
-Oftentimes the penalty for exceeding the allowance is decreased speed for the rest of the billing period.
+Log into your account page, or contact the customer service department to see if you have gone over your allowance.
+Often times the penalty for exceeding the allowance is decreased speed for the rest of the billing period.

-8. Uninstall bandwidth hogs.
 There may be programs installed that are using your bandwidth that you may not be aware of.
-Browse your installed programs and remove any that you know longer use or don’t remember installing.
-Be cautious when deleting programs you aren’t familiar with; always check to see if it is a critical program.
+Browse your installed programs and remove any that you no longer use or don’t remember installing.
+Be cautious when deleting programs you aren’t familiar with; always check to see if it is an important program.